What’s Working in New Zealand

 Notice, nothing about reading, math or academics in general.
 There are activities that involve numeracy using blocks, dominoes, etc. and literacy, such as playing with maps.
 However, the philosophy is not to formally focus on academics — there’s plenty of time for that later.
 This childhood curriculum also differs from the traditional developmental curriculum map of: physical, intellectual, emotional and social (PIES) skills, which dominates European curriculum models.

-The execution of these learning goals is largely left to the centers.
+The execution of these learning goals is largely left to each center.
 However, it is worth noting that almost all centers use unstructured learning, pay-based experiential learning, with very little structured “mat time.”

 CREATING LEARNING POWERHOUSES – RISK TAKERS